kangasbros/electrumpos/README.md

 the payments.

-AcceptBit also uses BitcoinJS technology to keep the payments status updated in real-time so you can you can move on to the next customer.
+AcceptBit also uses BitcoinJS technology to keep the payments status updated in real-time so you can move on to the next customer.